 Students will read selections from The Positive Shift: Mastering Mindset to Improve Happiness, Health, and Longevity and related academic articles, while also completing an independent research project.

-Meet Our Teaching Assistants
+Meet Our Summer Collegium 2026 Teaching Assistants

 Meet our all-star teaching assistant team — a remarkable group of Amherst College students and alumni who will mentor, support, and learn alongside students throughout the Collegium experience.